krau-code/responsive-website-tutorial/README.md

 <p>
   Responsive Website with HTML, CSS, Flexbox, CSS Grid &amp; More by <strong>Traversy Media</strong>

   This is a duplicate website of what Brad did in his tutorial.
-The code is not mine, I just followed along with the video so I could understand Bootstrap more.
+The code is not mine, I just followed along with the video so I could understand how to code a responsive website.

   Some things that I added/changed:
   <ul>